The Godfather (2006 video game): PlayStation Portable

 The PlayStation Portable version of the game was announced on February 1, 2005, alongside the PlayStation 2, Xbox and Windows versions.
-Originally scheduled for release with the other versions in Fall 2005, and then rescheduled for March 2006, the game was ultimately released in September 2006.
+Originally scheduled for release with the other versions in Q4 2005, and then rescheduled for March 2006, the game was ultimately released in September 2006.
 There was no indication the PSP version would be a different game until July 11, 2006, when Electronics Boutique and GameStop changed their listing from simply The Godfather to The Godfather: Mob Wars, although there was no change in the game's content description on either website.
 The following day, EA confirmed the PSP version would indeed be called Mob Wars and would not be the same game as the PlayStation 2, Xbox and Windows versions.

 At a press event on July 13, 2006, EA debuted Mob Wars.
 The main difference between this version and the others is that Mob Wars does not feature an open-world environment in which the player is free to move around and extort whatever businesses they wish.
-Instead, the game features two distinct game modes; "Story Mode" and "Mob Wars."
+Instead, the game features two distinct game modes; "Story Mode" and "Mob Wars".
 The "Mob Wars" mode replaces the open world element from the other versions of the game and is played from a top down view in which the player moves units in a turn-based strategy fashion, attempting to capture space owned by the rival families.
 An important element in this is a card battling mini-game which features a pool of over two-hundred cards with effects such as lowering vendetta levels, strengthening defenses, and allowing extra moves in a given turn.

-For "Story Mode," the game switches to a 3D third-person perspective similar to that of the other versions, with the same lock-on system, and shooting and grappling mechanics.
+For "Story Mode", the game switches to a 3D third-person perspective similar to that of the other versions, with the same lock-on system, and shooting and grappling mechanics.
 In "Mob Wars" mode, each turn has three phases; "Recruiting", "Negotiation", and "Intimidation".
 "Recruiting" allows the player to hire guards to protect already owned territory.
 "Negotiation" allows the player to select which cards they wish to use.
 "Intimidation" sees the player moving their units around the map, attempting to extort rival businesses.
-The player is free to play through "Story Mode" without playing "Mob Wars," or to play "Mob Wars" as much as they wish between missions in "Story Mode."
+The player is free to play through "Story Mode" without playing "Mob Wars", or to play "Mob Wars" as much as they wish between missions in "Story Mode".
 Like in the other versions of the game, businesses taken over in "Mob Wars" yield money, which can be used to purchase better weaponry for use in "Story Mode".
 Like in the open world environment of the other versions of the game, to completely defeat a rival family, the player must destroy their compound.
 Also as in the other versions of the game, to finish the game to 100%, the player must complete all story missions in "Story Mode", and successfully extort all businesses, rackets, warehouses and hubs, and destroy all compounds in "Mob Wars" mode.